Building a Survival Group: What Preppers Must Know before They Get Started

 Having an assigned leader is a good idea – but you also must set up guidelines about how decisions will be made.

-You don’t want other team members getting angry if they think the leader is making bad decisions or overstepping boundaries.
+You don’t want other team members to get angry if they think the leader is making bad decisions or overstepping boundaries.

 Putting These Skills to the Test